pete-rai/chatgpt-football-app/README.md

 We will include all the text prompts which were used here in this readme.

+Where a human as modified an asset obtained from ChatGPT, we will mark this with a comment which has the prefix: ```HUMAN EDIT```

 __This project is work-in-progress__

 ## Database